-- Abide by Lifesaving Society policies and procedures respecting program delivery (see Section 3, Policies, and Section 4, Training Program Administration). - Ensure that the administrative functions related to program delivery are completed in a timely manner (see Section 4, Training Program Administration). - Adhere to Lifesaving Society visual identity guidelines and refrain from altering Lifesaving Society licensed images.
-Before using any Lifesaving Society logos, please review the guidelines at www.lifesavingsociety.com/organizations. - Use correct Lifesaving Society program names when advertising (e.g., "Lifesaving Society Bronze Cross"). - Maintain financial account in good standing.
+- Abide by Lifesaving Society policies and procedures respecting the Society's programs (see Section 3, Policies, and Section 4, Training Program Administration). - Maintain their Lifesaving Society financial accounts up to date with prompt payment of all invoices (i.e., within 30 days).
+Affiliates whose accounts are not up to date jeopardize the good standing of their membership and risk losing the benefits. - Complete the administrative functions related to Lifesaving Society program delivery in a timely manner (see Section 4, Training Program Administration). - Adhere to Lifesaving Society visual identity guidelines and refrain from altering Lifesaving Society licensed images. - Use correct Lifesaving Society program names when advertising (e.g., "Lifesaving Society Bronze Cross").